JeanCarloLP/SAPUI5-WebIdeExport/README.md

 ```

 ### TIPS
-· rmemeber to have coppies
+· remember to have coppies

 · in case you dont want to add the core librarie you can set directly in the index the uri
 ```ruby